johntrogan/defender-docs/defender-endpoint/device-control-policies.md

 ### Using reports and advanced hunting to determine properties of devices

 Device properties have slightly different labels in advanced hunting.
-The table below maps the labels in the portal to the `propertyId` in a device control policy.
+The following table maps the labels in the portal to the `propertyId` in a device control policy.

 | Microsoft Defender Portal property | Device control property Id |
 |---|---|